 THE WEDDING DAY

-Our big day was beautiful– we had no real expectations of a ‘perfect’ day, so not much phased us when things didn’t go as ‘planned.’
+Our big day was beautiful– we had no real expectations of a ‘perfect’ day.
+Not much phased us when things didn’t go as ‘planned.’

-We spent the night before in Melbourne at the Blackman Hotel, who treated us wonderfully and the day of our wedding, we enjoyed an afternoon of fruit, champagne, and friends.
-We were having such a wonderful time with our friends that we totally lost track of time and were late arriving at the venue.
-Oops.
+We spent the night before in Melbourne at the Blackman Hotel, who treated us wonderfully.
+The day of our wedding, we enjoyed an afternoon of fruit, champagne, and friends.
+We were having such a wonderful time with our friends that we totally lost track of time.
+We were late arriving at the venue – oops.

 At the time of our ceremony, we filled every stereotype and ended up running late to our wedding when we had some last-minute dress adjustments and were caught in traffic.